-Businesses spanning every industry are undergoing tremendous disruption and change as the need for faster, more accurate, and cheaper application development tools increases exponentially.
+Businesses spanning every industry are undergoing tremendous disruption and change as the need for faster, more accurate, and more intelligent application development tools increases exponentially.
 The digital age has brought with it significant opportunities but putting systems in place that make the most of these opportunities is easier said than done.

-As business leaders scramble to keep up with the competition, and improve the rate at which their businesses operates, one technology has stood out among the rest, event-driven architecture (EDA), the backbone behind event-driven applications.
+As business leaders scramble to keep up with the competition and improve the rate at which their business operates, one technology has stood out among the rest, event-driven architecture (EDA), the backbone behind event-driven applications.

 Gartner defines it as “a design paradigm in which a software component executes in response to receiving one or more event notifications.”
 One of the simplest and most widely known use-cases for EDA is an app that most of use all the time (usually following one too many drinks at the bar).
 No, I’m not talking about the latest dating app.
 I’m talking, of course, about Uber.

 When you request a ride on the app, a flurry of events instantly spring into action: your location is determined, the system looks for nearby drivers, drivers are alerted and sent a notification, the driver is routed to your location, and finally the best route is determined, and you are taken to your destination.